TosbackCgusBridge-Bot/CGUs-versions/Oreilly/Privacy Policy.md

 For example, we will collect special categories of information:

 *   when you apply to work for us (for diversity and equal opportunities records, to support your needs and facilitate access to our premises, and to carry out background checks);
-*   when you attend our events, visit our premises, or apply for a scholarship from us (to improve racial balance at our events, to make any necessary arrangements for your attendance, and to investigate claims about breaches of our Conference Code of Conduct).
+*   when you attend our events, visit our premises, or apply for a scholarship from us (to improve racial balance at our events), to make any necessary arrangements for your attendance, and to investigate claims about breaches of our Conference Code of Conduct.

 In limited circumstances, we may request your written consent to allow us to use certain particularly sensitive data.
 If we do so, we will provide you with full details of the information that we would like and the reason we need it, so that you can carefully consider whether you wish to consent.